splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-week-by-week.rst

     #.
 Drag responders in the list to reorder.
 #.
 Select :guilabel:`Save shift`.

 You now have a schedule with a week-by-week shift that includes coverage for weekends from 5 PM Friday to 8 AM Monday.
 You can add additional shifts within this schedule to create coverage for other days of the week for this same team and environmental component.
-See :ref:`scenario-three` for an example of a multi-shift schedule.
+See for an example of a multi-shift schedule.